nuoskala/portfolio/README.md

 A small React app to build my personal [website](https://portfolio-nuoskala.fly.dev/).
 It includes a portfolio section in which I display my projects.

 I am currently learning web development, so more features will be added soon.
-I am also working to make it responsive.
+I am also working to make it responsive (for the moment I recommend using Firefox).